Under the 'more' tab, you can find statistics regarding your field. Learn what the information means

 Each vigor mean is accompanied by a standard deviation.
-The standard deviation indicate the magnitude of variance in the field relative to a particular vigor mean.
+The standard deviation indicates the magnitude of variance in the field relative to a particular vigor mean.
 A low standard deviation indicates that the vigor of that field is mostly uniform.
 A high standard deviation indicates a large range of vigor throughout the field, which likely indicates that the field is growing unevenly.

 The Base Vigor Standard Deviation, High Vigor Standard Deviation, Third Vigor Standard Deviation is the standard deviation of each mean.

 Choosing Statistics for Specific Images and Dates

-You can use the TerrAvion Digest to analyze statistics for a particular field over time, or for multiple fields within a week.
+You can use the TerrAvion Statistics to analyze statistics for a particular field over time, or for multiple fields within a week.

 After selecting a field, click the Go to Statistics link in the Layer Information part of your screen.
-When you click on the link, you will be shown the Digest information for the field during a specific flight cycle.
+When you click on the link, you will be shown the Statistics information for the field during a specific flight cycle.

 At the top of the table, you can chose the date range for which you would like to see information of the selected field.
 Expanding the range allows you to see all the information for the selected dates, which will enable you to understand statistical changes in your field over time.

 Click on the All Fields button at the top of the table to see statistics for every field in your account for a specified week.
 You can arrange the table by field name, date, sun angle, or any data category at the top of the page by clicking on a label.

-The Digest calendar week starts on Monday and ends Sunday.
+The Statistics calendar week starts on Monday and ends Sunday.
 Keep that in mind when selecting a Week Of date.
 When viewing the statistics for All Fields, be sure to set the date for the Monday of the week you want to see statistics for.
 Setting the date for Sunday will return results from the previous week.